brown-ivl/brown-ivl-website/README.md

         -> public

             -> images (Add all images here in the appropriate subfolder)
-            -> config.json (Contains all the configuration information for the website)
+            -> parentConfig.json (Contains all the configuration information for the website on a global level)

         -> src